-Our DBT treatment centers use an integrated treatment approach that combines weekly individual DBT therapy sessions, weekly DBT group therapy sessions, and phone consultation.
+Our Utah DBT therapy techniques use an integrated treatment approach that combines weekly individual therapy sessions, weekly DBT group therapy sessions, and phone consultation.
 Highland Springs Specialty Clinic’s DBT program combines cognitive behavioral therapy techniques with concepts borrowed from Eastern spirituality.

-The weekly individual sessions focus on the troubles in the patient’s life and problem-solving behavior.
-Symptoms including suicidal thoughts and self-injury are discussed first, followed by negative behaviors that can interfere with the therapy program.
-Methods on improving self-worth and self-image are addressed in individual meetings, as well as learning to cope and overcome post-traumatic stress disorder (PTSD).
+The weekly individual therapy sessions focus on the troubles in the patient’s life and problem-solving behavior.
+Symptoms including suicidal thoughts and self-injury are discussed first, followed by negative behaviors that can interfere with the individual therapy program.
+Methods for improving self-worth and self-image are addressed in individual meetings, as well as learning to cope and overcome post-traumatic stress disorder (PTSD).

-Weekly DBT group therapy sessions last approximately two hours and are led by one of our experienced behavioral health therapists.
+Our weekly DBT group therapy sessions last approximately two hours and are led by one of our experienced behavioral health therapists.
 Clients learn four different life skills in group therapy: interpersonal effectiveness, distress tolerance/reality acceptance, emotion regulation, and mindfulness.
-The success of a DBT program depends on a strong working relationship between the patient and therapist.
-At Highland Springs, our therapists are trained experts in Dialectical Behavioral Therapy and can help you achieve results.
+The success of a DBT treatment plan depends on a strong working relationship between the patient and therapist.
+At Highland Springs, our therapists are trained experts in Dialectical Behavior Therapy and can help you achieve results.

-There are four DBT modules that are designed to help individuals better manage their behaviors, emotions and thoughts.
+There are four dialectical behavior therapy modules that are designed to help individuals better manage their behaviors, emotions, and thoughts.
 These DBT modules include core mindfulness, distress tolerance, interpersonal effectiveness, and emotion regulation.
 If an individual is living with a mental illness, they may lack some of the following skills.
 However, DBT is designed to help.